Janelle Asselin

-Janelle Asselin is an American former comic book editor and writer, known for creating the now-defunct publishing company Rosy Press.
-As of 2017, Asselin works as a claims adjuster and resides in Omaha, Nebraska.
+Janelle Asselin is an American comic book editor and writer, known for creating the now-defunct publishing company Rosy Press.
+As of 2023, Asselin works as an editor for American Girl and resides in Madison, Wisconsin.

 Personal life

 Asselin was born on April 10, 1983, and grew up in Malvern, Iowa, where she attended Malvern Community Junior Senior High School.
-She later attended Southern New Hampshire University, where she graduated in 2009 with a bachelor's degree in English, and went on to receive a master's degree in Publishing in 2011 from Pace University.
+She later attended Southern New Hampshire University, where she graduated in 2009 with a bachelor's degree in English, and went on to receive a Master's of Science degree in Publishing in 2011 from Pace University.

-Asselin was married to a man she met while at DC Comics.
-Subsequent to their divorce, she identified herself as lesbian.

-Asselin has suffered from health issues such as depression and fibromyalgia.
+Asselin has suffered from health issues such as Ehlers–Danlos syndrome and fibromyalgia.

 Early career

 Asselin began working for Newsarama as a pop culture reviewer and eventually moved to Fangoria Graphix, where she performed various tasks such as proofreading and designing layout.
 After leaving Fangoria Graphix Asselin worked as a line editor and briefly returned to Newsarama before gaining employment with DC Comics in 2008.
 While at DC Comics Asselin worked on titles such as Batman, Batgirl, and Birds of Prey before leaving to work for Disney Publishing in 2011.
 Asselin later stated in 2017 that she left DC due to sexual harassment from a fellow employee, Eddie Berganza, and the company's response to complaints filed by her and other female employees.

 Asselin was laid off from Disney Publishing in 2013, after which she began investigating the possibility of creating her own publishing company, Rosy Press.
 Asselin also worked as a senior editor part-time at ComicsAlliance.